seatgeek/react-infinite/README.md

 ## Basic Use

-React Infinite currently supports displaying a container with numerous rows of items of equal height.
+React Infinite **requires React with Addons** and currently supports displaying a container with numerous rows of items of equal height.
 Each row should also take up the full width of the container.
 It also supports downwards infinite scrolling; it will display an infinite loading spinner at the bottom.

 To use React Infinite, call it with a list of children that should be rendered by the component: